goruck/all/README.md

 Its important to note that simple rule based algorithms can be employed instead of ML to trigger actions based on the sensor data.
 However, this is really only feasible for the most basic patterns of movement around the house.

-## Background Preparation
+## Background Information
+### Training ML Models *(This section adapted from [here](http://docs.aws.amazon.com/machine-learning/latest/dg/training-ml-models.html))*
+The process of training an ML model involves providing an ML algorithm (that is, the learning algorithm) with training data to learn from.
+The term ML model refers to the model artifact that is created by the training process.

+The training data must contain the correct answer, which is known as a response.
+The learning algorithm finds patterns in the training data that map the input data predictors to the response (the answer that you want to predict), and it outputs an ML model that captures these patterns.

+The ML model is used to get predictions on new data for which a response is not known.

+### Steps to build and train a predictive ML model
+1. Define the problem that predictive ML model will solve for.
+2. Prepare the data that will be used to train the ML model.
+3. Analyze the training data to help guide ML algo selection.
+4. Select a suitable algorithm for the ML model.
+5. Evaluate and optimize the ML model’s predictive accuracy.
+6. Use the ML model to generate predictions.

+### R
 The popular open-source software R was selected as the main ML tool and was intended to be used for both modeling and embedded real-time purposes which helps to accelerate development by reusing code.
 The excellent book [An Introduction to Statistical Learning](http://smile.amazon.com/dp/B01IBM7790) was extensively used as both a learning guide to ML and to R.

-The R software package was downloaded from [The R Project for Statistical Computing](https://www.r-project.org/) website and compiled on the Raspberry Pi since there are no recennt pre-compiled packages available for Raspbian Wheezy.
+The R software package was downloaded from [The R Project for Statistical Computing](https://www.r-project.org/) website and compiled on the Raspberry Pi since there are no recent pre-compiled packages available for Raspbian Wheezy.
 The following steps are required to install R on the Pi.

 ```bash
 wget http://cran.rstudio.com/src/base/R-3/R-3.1.2.tar.gz